1987 Ford Capri 280 ‘Brooklands’ review: Retro Road Test

 It was a match made in heaven, and the 2.8i would evolve from an early four-speed manual into a five-speed 2.8 injection Special, complete with a limited-slip differential.
 Ford made no mechanical changes to the 280, so 160hp remained the official output.

-Ford claimed a top speed of 130mph and a 0-60 time of 7.9 seconds for the original 2.8i, but as Walton explains, the heavier injection Special trim, five-speed gearbox and limited-slip differential would have blunted the performance.
+Ford claimed a top speed of 130mph and a 0-60 time of 7.9 seconds for the original 2.8i, but as Walton explains, the heavier injection Special trim, five-speed gearbox and limited-slip differential would have blunted that performance a little.

 What’s it like to drive?